ibm-cloud-docs/RegistryImages/ibm-backup-restore/index.md

     ```
     NAME              READY     STATUS             RESTARTS   AGE
-    <pod_name>        0/1       CrashLoopBackOff   1          1m
+    restorepod        0/1       CrashLoopBackOff   1          1m
     ```
     {: screen}

     The pod runs the restore command and stops.
 The _CrashLoopBackOff_ message means Kubernetes is attempting to restart the pod.

-6. Remove the pod to prevent the pod from consuming more resources.
+5. Remove the pod to prevent the pod from consuming more resources.

     ```
-    kubectl delete -f restore.yaml
+    kubectl delete -f restorepod.yaml
     ```
     {: pre}

+6. Verify that your data is successfully restored.
+    ```
+    kubectl logs restorepod
+    ```
+    {: pre}

 You successfully restored your backup.
-You can now mount any new pod to the pvc to give that container access to the restored files.
+You can now mount the PVC that binds the PV to any other pod in your cluster to access the restored files.
 If the container data that was backed up included a non-root user, you must add non-root permissions to your new container.
-For more information, see [Adding non-root user access to volumes](../../../containers/container_volumes_ov.html#container_volumes_write).
+For more information, see [Adding non-root user access to volumes](/docs/containers/container_volumes_ov.html#container_volumes_write).

 ## Encrypting your backups
 {: #encrypting_backups}

-Encrypt the data in your {{site.data.keyword.objectstorageshort}} instance.
+Encrypt the data in your {{site.data.keyword.cos_full_notm}} instance.

 1. Download <a href="https://www.gnupg.org/download/index.html" target="_blank">GnuPG <img src="../../../icons/launch-glyph.svg" alt="External link icon"></a> to create an encryption key.
 2. Create an encryption key on your local drive.
 You can accept the default values by pressing ENTER.

-    **Attention:** Make note of the passphrase that you create.
+    **Important:** Make note of the passphrase that you create.
 If you lose your passphrase, any information encrypted with your key cannot be decrypted.

     ```
     gpg --gen-key